-This guide can help you take control and have better discussions with your health care team after a diagnosis of Squamous Cell Skin Cancer.
-This type of cancer is also known as Cutaneous Squamous Cell Carcinoma (cSCC) or Squamous Cell Carcinoma of the Skin.
-Inside this guide, you'll find a quick overview of this type of cancer, treatment options, questions to ask your health care team, a worksheet to help you set your own goals, and resources for information and support.
+This guide can help you take control and have better discussions with your health care team after a diagnosis of basal cell skin cancer.
+Inside this guide, you'll find a quick overview of basal cell skin cancer, treatment options, questions to ask your health care team, a worksheet to help you set your own goals, and resources for information and support.